nimakarimipour/WALAWiki/Getting-Started.md

 Quick Start using Maven Central packages
 ----------------------------------------

 The quickest way to start with WALA is to get the [packages from Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22com.ibm.wala%22) using your build tool of choice (Maven, Gradle, sbt, etc.).
-For an example using Gradle, see the [WALA-start](https://github.com/wala/WALA-start) project, which also contains some example analyses and driver.
+For an example using Gradle, see the [WALA-start](https://github.com/wala/WALA-start) project, which also contains some example analyses and drivers.

 Note that there are many code examples that only appear in `test` packages in the WALA repository, and you still need to clone the repo to get those.
 We are working on adding more examples to WALA-start so this becomes unnecessary.